All books through all of our publishing programs are available worldwide through various distributors including but not limited to the following:

 An ISBN (Industry Standard Book Number) is supplied by Bowker, the single supplier of ISBNs in the United States.

 An ISBN is essentially a product identifier used by publishers, booksellers, libraries, internet retailers and other supply chain participants for ordering, listing, sales records and stock control purposes.
 The ISBN identifies the registrant as well as the specific title, edition and format.

-Although our books are available to stores for purchase through our distributors and directly through us, they do not appear on shelves in brick and mortar stores.
+Although our books are available to stores for purchase through our distributors and directly through us in all of our publishing programs, they do not appear on shelves in brick and mortar stores.

 We send out newsletters announcing our latest releases, as well as utilitze Twitter, Facebook, Pinterest, and various other social media applications.
 We constantly strive to find new ways to market our long list of books as well as assist the authors with their marketing efforts.
 We work with library suppliers to promote special lists, we run sales campaigns with the author, and we co-op ads in various flyers and online sources.
 However, the best marketing for any book is that done by the author.
 Word of mouth is still the best advertising tool, and no one knows their work better than the author.